APCSLowell/PigLatin/README.md

 eethray
 eagleway
 tryay
-6. Submit the URL of your finished PigLatin repository to the school loop drop box.
+6. Submit the URL of your finished PigLatin repository to Google Classroom.

 Extensions
 ----------